eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

   - /docs/tutorials/python/tutorial_how_to_create_a_vehicle_app_python.md
 ---

-> We recommend that you make yourself familiar with the [Vehicle App SDK](/docs/concepts/vehicle_app_sdk_overview.md) first, before going through this tutorial.
+> We recommend that you make yourself familiar with the [_Vehicle App_ SDK](/docs/concepts/vehicle_app_sdk_overview.md) first, before going through this tutorial.

 The following information describes how to develop and test the sample _Vehicle App_ that is included in the [template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template).
-You will learn how to use the Vehicle App SDK and how to interact with the Vehicle Model.
+You will learn how to use the _Vehicle App_ SDK and how to interact with the Vehicle Model.

 Once you have completed all steps, you will have a solid understanding of the development workflow and you will be able to reuse the template repository for your own _Vehicle App_ development project.

-## Develop your first Vehicle App
+## Develop your first _Vehicle App_

-This section describes how to develop your first Vehicle App.
-Before you start building a new Vehicle App, make sure you have already read this manual:
+This section describes how to develop your first _Vehicle App_.
+Before you start building a new _Vehicle App_, make sure you have already read this manual:

 - [Setup and Explore Development Environment](/docs/setup_and_explore_development_environment.md)

-Once you have established your development environment, you will be able to start developing your first Vehicle App.
+Once you have established your development environment, you will be able to start developing your first _Vehicle App_.

 For this tutorial, you will recreate the _Vehicle App_ that is included with the [SDK repository](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/tree/main/examples/seat-adjuster):
 The _Vehicle App_ allows to change the positions of the seats in the car and also provide their current positions to other applications.